DominicBarry/Leeds-Cycle-Patterns-Analysis/documentation/data-prep-summary.md

 ## Summary & Caveats

 There were 12 recording sites where # of days with complete data was > 80% every year for the 6 year period 2017-2023.
 One of these sites is Stanningley Road Cycle Superhighway (westbound) however the corresponding site at Stanningley Road Cycle Superhighway (eastbound) did not achieve the same level of yearly consistency.
-So the data is not skewed I decided to remove Stanningley Road Cycle Superhighway (westbound) leaving 11 recording sites in my cleaned data set
+So the data is not skewed I decided to remove Stanningley Road Cycle Superhighway (westbound) leaving 11 recording sites in my cleaned data set.